Mar-a-Lago intruder deported to China 2 years later - ExBulletin

 Mar-a-Lago intruder deported to China 2 years later

-PALM BEACH, Florida A Chinese businesswoman convicted of trespassing on President Donald Trump’s Mar-a-Lago club and lying to Secret Service agents was kicked out over the weekend, federal officials said, more than two years after having served his sentence.
+PALM BEACH, Fla.
+(WJRT) (AP) – Chinese businesswoman convicted of trespassing President Donald Trumps Mar-a-Lago’s club and lying to Secret Service agents was kicked out over the weekend , announced the federal authorities, more than two years after having served his sentence.

+Yujing Zhang was handed over to immigration officials in December 2019 after serving his eight-month sentence.

 Zhang then told US District Judge Roy Altman that the president told reporters that he invited Zhang to Mar-a-Lago.
 But Altman said it was another lie.

-Zhang’s motives are unclear, but the judge said it was clearly more than getting a photo opportunity.
+Zhang’s motives are unclear, but the judge said it was clearly more than getting a photoshoot.

 Zhang wrote in English that she had been detained at the Glades County Detention Center, had no money to call her family in China, and needed a lawyer to secure her release. and return home, according to court documents.